YakShaveFx/YakShaveFx.KafkaClientTurbocharger/README.md

 This proof of concept was motivated mainly by the parallel processing problem, which seemed something interesting to experiment with.
 I solved this, so regarding that, I'm happy with the result.

-On my own personal time, it's unlikely that I'll continue to work on this, as the fun part is done, and I have more things to learn and explore 🙂.
+On my own personal time, it's unlikely that I'll continue to work on this, as the fun part is done, and I have more things to learn and explore.

 If, however, I need something like this for work, and can't find an alternative that works for our use cases, then I might revisit this and build upon this core.